-Preparation and processing of graphene-loaded liposomes
+Preparation and processing of graphene-loaded liposome

 Liposomes were prepared according to the following protocol.
-40 mg of POPC, dissolved in 4 mL of chloroform, were put in a round-bottomed flask and dried in a rotary evaporator under reduced pressure at 40 °C to form a thin lipid film on the inside wall of the flask.
-The phospholipid film was kept at 4 °C overnight before rehydration with 5 mL of Milli-Q water or PBS buffer (pH 7.4, 304 mOsm) in order to obtain a 0.8% w/w aqueous solution of phospholipid, a concentration that is above the critical aggregation concentration value of POPC (0.1% w/w).
+40 mg of POPC, dissolved in 4 mL of chloroform, were put in a round-bottom flask and dried in a rotary evaporator under reduced pressure at 40 °C to form a thin lipid film on the inside wall of the flask.
+The phospholipidic film was kept at 4 °C overnight before rehydration with 5 mL of Milli-Q water or PBS buffer (pH 7.4, 304 mOsm) in order to obtain a 0.8 % w/w aqueous solution of phospholipid, concentration that is above POPC critical aggregation concentration value (0.1 % w/w).
 5 mg of graphite powder was added to the resulting liposome suspension and sonicated for 2 h.
 The resulting mixture was centrifuged at 5000 rpm for 15 min to sediment unexfoliated particles or thick flakes of graphite and the supernatant, which was the final LIPO-G suspension, was collected.

-The exfoliation yield and the encapsulation efficiency of LIPO-G were calculated by UV-Vis spectrophotometry by determining the amount of graphene present in the supernatant after liposomal centrifugation.
+Exfoliation yield and encapsulation efficiency for LIPO-G were calculated via UV-Vis spectrophotometry by determining the amount of graphene present into the supernatant after liposomal centrifugation.

-The liposomal suspension was characterized by using UV-Vis spectroscopy, dynamic light scattering (DLS) experiments, ζ -potential measurements, transmission electron microscopy (TEM), Raman spectroscopy and AFM.
-The samples for Raman characterization were obtained by dropping the liposomal suspension on a wafer surface (we used n-type doped prime SiO2 wafers) and leaving the sample in the oven at 40 °C for 24 h in order to dry the aqueous solution.
+The liposomal suspension was characterized by using UV-vis spectroscopy, dynamic light scattering (DLS), ζ-potential, transmission electron microscopy (TEM), Raman spectroscopy and AFM.
+The samples for Raman characterization were obtained by dropping the liposomal suspension on a wafer's surface (we used ntype doped prime SiO2 wafers) and leaving the sample in the oven at 40 °C for 24 h in order to dry the aqueous solution.
 TEM samples were prepared by dropping a small drop of liposomal suspension (about 5 μL) on a carbon coated copper grid.
-Solvent was removed by keeping the grid at 30 °C for 60 h in an incubator in the presence of silica gel in order to ensure a total absence of moisture.
-The choice of using a low drying temperature for a relatively long time is correlated with the need to avoid high temperature and thus graphene sheet folding.
-AFM samples were prepared by drop-casting the solution onto silicon wafer substrates, drying under vacuum and washing the sample with methanol to remove excess liposomes and phospholipids.
+Solvent was removed by keeping the grid at 30 °C for 60 h into an incubator in the presence of silica gel in order to ensure a total absence of moisture.
+The choice of using a low drying temperature for a relatively long time is connected with the need to avoid high temperature and thus graphene sheets folding.
+AFM samples were prepared by drop-casting the solution onto silicon wafer substrates, drying under vacuum and washing with methanol the sample to remove excess liposomes and phospholipids.